Gregory Snyder, Director Emeritus

 Mr. Snyder has a bachelor of music degree from Bowling Green State University, Bowling Green, Ohio, and a master of music education degree from VanderCook College of Music, Chicago, Illinois.
 He acquired additional post-graduate work from the College-Conservatory of Music at the University of Cincinnati, Miami University and Boston University.

-Mr. Snyder resides in West Chester, Ohio, with his wife Sandra.
-They have two sons.
-Alexander is a band director at Two Rivers Middle School in Nashville, Tennessee; Adam is a second year law student at Emory School of Law in Atlanta, Georgia.
+Mr. Snyder resides in Nashville, Tennessee, where he mentors and consults with area school districts and judges and clinics bands.
+He is an adjunct professor of music for Bowling Green State University.
+Mr. Snyder is also a conductor for American Music Abroad (http://www.americanmusicabroad.com), leading student music groups on high caliber performance tours throughout Europe.
+He and his wife Sandra have two sons.
+Alexander is a band director at Two Rivers Middle School in Nashville, Tennessee; Adam is a third year law student at Emory School of Law in Atlanta, Georgia.